Kim Il Sung: Communist and guerrilla activities

-Four months later, on 18 September 1931, the "Mukden Incident" occurred, in which a relatively weak dynamite explosive charge went off near a Japanese railroad in the town of Mukden in Manchuria.
+Four months later, on 18 September 1931, the Mukden incident occurred, in which a relatively weak dynamite explosive charge went off near a Japanese railroad in the town of Mukden in Manchuria.
 Although no damage occurred, the Japanese used the incident as an excuse to send armed forces into Manchuria and to appoint a puppet government.
 In 1931, Kim joined the Chinese Communist Party (CCP) – the Communist Party of Korea had been founded in 1925, but had been thrown out of the Communist International in the early 1930s for being too nationalist.
 From February 1932, he worked as a propagandaist in the Chinese People's National Salvation Army after being recruited by Wang Delin.
 However, after the Nationalist government ordered a purge of communists, Wang expelled the entire unit of propagandaists where Kim served.
 Afterwards, Kim joined the CCP-created Antu partisan unit.
 This unit was later merged with other units to create the Wangqing Anti-Japanese Partisan Unit, with Kim becoming its commissioner.

 Kim was appointed in 1935 to serve as political commissar for the 3rd detachment of the second division, consisting of around 160 soldiers.
 Here Kim met the man who would become his mentor as a communist, Wei Zhengmin, Kim's immediate superior officer, who at the time was chairman of the Political Committee of the Northeast Anti-Japanese United Army.
 Wei reported directly to Kang Sheng, a high-ranking party member close to CCP chairman Mao Zedong in Yan'an, until Wei's death on 8 March 1941.
 In 1935, Kim took the name Kim Il Sung, meaning "Kim become the sun".
-In February 1936, Kim became a member of the Northeast Anti-Japanese United Army, a guerrilla group established by the CCP.
+In February 1936, Kim became a member of the Northeast Counter-Japanese United Army, a guerrilla group established by the CCP.

 Kim's actions during the Minsaengdan incident helped solidify his leadership.
 The CCP operating in Manchuria had become suspicious that any Korean in Manchuria could secretly be a member of the pro-Japanese Minsaengdan.
 A purge resulted: over 1,000 Koreans were expelled from the CCP, including Kim (who was arrested in late 1933 and exonerated in early 1934), and 500 were killed.
 Kim himself was forced to confess alleged membership multiple times despite never having been a member.
 Kim Il Sung's memoirs – and those of the guerrillas who fought alongside him – cite Kim's seizing and burning the suspect files of the Purge Committee as key to solidifying his leadership.
 After the destruction of the suspect files and the rehabilitation of suspects, those who had fled the purge rallied around Kim.
 As historian Suzy Kim summarizes, Kim Il Sung "emerged from the purge as a definitive leader, not only for the bold move but also for his compassion."